Multi-Objective Genetic Algorithm for Multi-View Feature Selection: The proposed method: MMFS-GA

 \subsection{Problem Definition}

-Let $\mathbf{X} = [\mathbf{X}_1,\mathbf{X}_2,\ldots,\mathbf{X}_V] \in \mathbb{R}^{e \times k}$ be a multi-view dataset including $e$ samples for which data from $V$ views (or modalities) are available, where $\textbf{X}_v = [\mathbf{x}_{1},\mathbf{x}_2,\ldots,\mathbf{x}_{e}] \in \mathbb{R}^{e \times k_{v}}$ represents the data matrix of $v\textsuperscript{th}$ view (or modality), and ${\mathbf{x}}_{i}\in \mathbb{R}^{1 \times k_{v}}$ is the within-view features of $i\textsuperscript{th}$ sample ($i = 1,2,\ldots,e$).
+Let $\mathbf{X} = [\mathbf{X}_1,\mathbf{X}_2,\ldots,\mathbf{X}_V] \in \mathbb{R}^{e \times k}$ be a multi-view dataset including $e$ samples for which data from $V$ views (or modalities) are available, where $\textbf{X}_v = [\mathbf{x}_{1}^{v},\mathbf{x}_{2}^{v},\ldots,\mathbf{x}_{e}^{v}] \in \mathbb{R}^{e \times k_{v}}$ represents the data matrix of $v\textsuperscript{th}$ view (or modality), and ${\mathbf{x}}_{i}^{v}\in \mathbb{R}^{1 \times k_{v}}$ is the within-view features of $i\textsuperscript{th}$ sample ($i = 1,2,\ldots,e$).
 The total dimensionality of the samples is $k = \sum_{v=1}^{V} k_{v}$, where $k_{v}$ is the dimensionality of the $v\textsuperscript{th}$ view.
 Then, $\textbf{y} = \{y_{1},\ldots, y_{e} \}$ is the set of all response variables, where $y_{i} \in \mathbb{Z}$.
 In particular, $y_{i} \in \{0, 1\}$ in the binary classification task and $y_{i} \in \{1, 2, \ldots ,C\}$ in the multiclass classification.

 We aim to use GA to identify important features in the input data $\mathbf{X}$ via multiniche, multi-chromosome design.
 Let $ \mathbf{p}\in \{0,1\}^{1 \times k}$ be a set of membership indicators for features in $\textbf{X}$ where $p_j = 1$ denotes the presence of the feature $x_j$ in the optimum set of features and $p_j = 0$ indicates its absence.
 We aim to minimize the estimated generalization error of the model while keeping the number of features to a minimum.
-To this end, we formulate FS as a multiobjective optimization problem as described in Equation~\ref{Eq_1:MOP}, with the following objective functions:
+To this end, we formulate FS as a multiobjective optimization problem as described in Equation~\ref{Eq_1:MOP},

-subject to
+\text{subject to}

 where $\mathcal{E}$ refers to the classification error rate (we use a balanced accuracy score) with $\hat y$ representing the estimate of $y$ based on the input variables that are considered to be the most useful ($p_j = 1$).